Sleeved-Project/warden/README.md

 | `task test`         | Run tests                           |
 | `task lint`         | Run linting                         |
 | `task format`       | Format code                         |

+## Integrating Warden with a Sleeved Project

+To use Warden as your authentication provider in another Sleeved API service:

+1. When a user logs in or registers (and verifies their email), your service receives a Bearer token from Warden.

+2. For each protected route in your API, require clients to send the Bearer token in the `Authorization` header.

+3. On each request to a protected route, your service must call Warden's `/api/v1/me` endpoint with the received token in the header `Authorization: Bearer <token>`.
+   - If Warden returns HTTP 200 and user info, the token is valid and you can authorize the request.
+   - If Warden returns HTTP 401, reject the request (invalid or expired token).

+4. Use the user info returned by `/me` to implement any role-based access or permissions needed in your service.

+5. If `/me` returns 401, respond with an authentication error and ask the client to re-authenticate.

+**Note:**

+- Always keep the Warden service URL and port up to date with your deployment (e.g., `http://warden-api:8081/api/v1/me` in Docker, or `http://localhost:8081/api/v1/me` in local dev).
+- This integration pattern is backend-to-backend and does not concern frontend logic.

 ## Code Quality Tools